Coming up: NEXT MEETING – Thursday 25 November

-The Wine Tasting Group’s recommendations of 2020 – for Christmas (or for any time!)
+The Wine Tasting Group’s recommendations for 2020

 First off – interestingly the only White suggested by our members.